Hanoi to Ha Giang loop

 Victoria Express Hanoi to Sapa cabins

-Once you arrive at Lao Cai Railway Station, many transportation options await you to Sapa, usually at a ‘fixed’ rate of around 100,000 VND (5 USD) for busses and 500,000 (25 USD) for private cars.
+At Lao Cai Railway Station, you can find transport to Sapa, typically costing about 100,000 VND (5 USD) for buses and 500,000 VND (25 USD) for private cars.

 However, some aggressive scammers initially quote 100,000 VND (5 USD) and charge up to 200,000 - 300,000 VND once they have your luggage in the trunk.